wlaub/vcv/README.md

 [`dev-scripts/tiamat.py`](dev-scripts/tiamat.py) provides some helpers for generating Mat I filter specitications from filters designed using scipy.signal.

+### Cobalt I

+Subharmonic sequence oscillator

+Generates waveforms with periods that are consecutive integer multiples of a fundamental period.
+Controls are provided for

+* Combined waveform period in seconds
+* Starting multiple from 1 to 7
+* Sequence length from 1 to 7
+* Waveform starting phase
+* Square wave pulse width
+* Waveform scale and offset

 ### Achilles

 Karplus Strong Toolkit (noise -> env -> delay -> filter)